CAOR-MINES-ParisTech/colibri-vr/docs/index.md

    Watch the project video: <a href="https://youtu.be/HtJarul_32c">on YouTube</a>
 </p>

-* * *
-{: .bg-green-000 .mb-4 }
-News
-{: .label .label-green }

-- You can now join our COLIBRI VR [web forum](https://groups.google.com/forum/#!forum/colibri-vr) to ask questions about COLIBRI VR, report bugs, or request features!
-More generally this will be a good place to discuss subjects related to image-based virtual reality and image-based rendering.

-* * *
-{: .bg-green-000 .mt-1 }

-* * *
-{: .bg-yellow-300 .mb-4  }

-Work-in-progress
-{: .label .label-yellow}

-- Tutorial videos are gradually making their way to the [Tutorial videos](https://caor-mines-paristech.github.io/colibri-vr/getting-started/tutorial-videos) page.
-Thank you for your patience!
-- The package can currently be loaded into a Unity project by using the Package Manager window and adding the package from its [GitHub page](https://github.com/caor-mines-paristech/colibri-vr-unity-package/).
-Details on this process can be found in the [first tutorial video](https://caor-mines-paristech.github.io/colibri-vr/getting-started/tutorial-videos#1-installing-the-colibri-vr-unity-package-from-github).
-- The project is still very much in a beta phase, so we are currently waiting to get a little more feedback before putting it on the Asset Store.

-* * *
-{: .bg-yellow-300 .mt-1 }

 ## About

 COLIBRI VR is the Core Open Lab on Image-Based Rendering Innovation for Virtual Reality.
 It is an open resource with a graphical user interface that aims to enable researchers to easily use and develop image-based rendering techniques for virtual reality.
 It is currently being developed as a package for the Unity game engine.